-3. Topics of the Orientation Program
+2. Topics of the Orientation Program

-The new students orientation program is a full-day session covering the following topics and activities:
+The new students orientation program following topics:

 - a.
-The AGSB's roots and traditions, programs, and policies and the Mulat-Diwa program; - b.
-Student Services, particularly the Library and Campus Ministry; - c.
-The Case Analysis Method, a major methodology used at AGSB; - d.
-Q&A and Campus Tour; - e.
-The Team Orientation Program, expounding on the significance of teams and team orientation in the light of instructional technology and corporate trends and environments; - f.
-Plenary, a session to synthesize the program; and g.
+The AGSB's roots and traditions, programs, and policies; - b.
+Student Services, particularly the Library and Campus; - c.
+Q&A and Campus Tour; - d.
+Plenary, a session to synthesize the program; and - e.
 Holy Mass, a culminating event to introduce the student to the life at a Catholic and Jesuit institution.